French engineers in 1781 mapped the location of Great Bridge, south of Norfolk

 Source: Library of Congress, Plan des environs de Williamsburg, York, Hampton, et Portsmouth (1781)

-At the time of the American Revolution, Great Bridge was the only place where people could cross the Southern Branh of the Elizabeth River on foot.
-Captain Johann Ewald, who commanded Hessian troops in the area in 1781, described its significance to control of the region:1
+At the time of the American Revolution, Great Bridge was the only place where people could cross the Southern Branch of the Elizabeth River on foot.

 the roads connecting Norfolk with Suffolk and North Carolina passed through Great Bridge